InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/document-your-guiding-principles.md

 ## Patlet

 The usual InnerSource explanation of "applying open source best practices inside an organisation" does not work well with people lacking an open source background.
-As a remedy the most important principles of InnerSource get published widely.
+As a remedy the most important principles of InnerSource get documented and published widely.

 ## Problem